 Minimum Qualifications: Following are the minimum and desired qualifications:

 Master’s Degree in a related field or discipline; Ph.D. preferred.

 Demonstrated evidence of effectiveness in teaching and/or presenting analytical material to academic or policy-relevant audiences.
-Evidence of effective presentation to military audiences preferred.
+Evidence of effective presentation to military audiences, including prior contributions to RSEP programs, is preferred.